Skip to main content

 Population displacement

-Soil degradation and climate change will have driven between 50 and 700 million people to emigrate by 2050.
+Soil degradation and climate change will force between 50 and 700 million people to migrate by 2050.

 Species extinction

-Soil contamination is one of the main causes that could trigger the sixth mass extinction event in history —wildlife populations fell by 69% between 1970 and 2018, according to WWF's Living Planet Report—.
+Soil pollution is one of the main causes that could trigger the sixth mass extinction in history: wildlife populations fell by 73% between 1970 and 1 December 2024, according to the WWF's Living Planet Report.

 Desertification

-The number of inhabitants in the most arid areas of the earth could account for 45 % of the world's population in 2050, while world wetland areas have decreased in size by 87 % over the last three centuries.
+The number of inhabitants in the most arid areas of the planet could account for 45% of the world's population by 2050, while the world's wetlands have lost 87% of their area in the last three centuries.

-Global economic losses caused by soil degradation are expected to be more than half of the world's annual Gross Domestic Product (GDP).
+Global economic losses caused by soil degradation are estimated to reach half of the world's annual Gross Domestic Product (GDP).

 Solutions to reduce soil pollution